Natborks/natborks.github.io/_posts/2023-04-29-civil-moral-and-spiritual.md

 ---

 ![Lady Justice](https://images.unsplash.com/photo-1589994965851-a8f479c573a9?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1740&q=80 "Lady Justice")
 Some people say there is no need for religion because everyone knows what is moral.
 This perspective, while seemingly true, is flawed.
-Additionally, some are righteous because they are scared of hell, some are righteouse because they seek the reward of heaven.
+Also, some people are righteous because they are scared of hell, others are righteous because they seek the reward of heaven.
 Which of these is the right approach?
 Let’s explore why with the following topic: Civil, Moral, and Spiritual Good.

 ## Civil Good: